Introduction

 - The BSR mode is a port C bit set/reset mode.

-- The individual bit of port C can be set or reset by writing control word in the control register.
+- The individual bit of port C can be set or reset by writing the control word in the control register.

 - The control word format of BSR mode is as shown in the figure below: